filiptronicek/blog/_posts/2024-07-25-great-gamepad-guide.md

 </figure>

 [^1]: Visit chrome://dino/
 [^2]: In the past, Firefox actually implemented `gamepadbuttondown` and `gamepadbuttonup` events, but those are non-standard and shouldn't be used.
+A big reason why that is is that you just cannot control the amount of events that are to be dispatched, which can potentially lead to performance issues with the main thread being blocked for long periods of time when quickly triggering events such as by quickly moving the gamepad axes.
 [^3]: This is unsurprisingly against the spec, which states that _to mitigate fingerprinting, getGamepads() returns an empty list before a gamepad user gesture has been seen._
 [^4]: This is even worse with things like the Nintento Joy-Cons, which have a habit of [drifting](https://www.theverge.com/21504741/nintendo-switch-joy-con-drift-problem-explained).
 [^5]: Besides Firefox when you connect the controller via cable.
 In that case, it's mapped to button 14.